mlir-hs-0.1.0.0

 In LLVM IR, functions may return either 0 or 1 value.
 LLVM IR dialect implements this behavior by providing a variadic call operation for 0- and 1-result functions.
 Even though MLIR supports multi-result functions, LLVM IR dialect disallows them.

 The call instruction supports both direct and indirect calls.
 Direct calls start with a function name (@-prefixed) and indirect calls start with an SSA value (%-prefixed).
 The direct callee, if present, is stored as a function attribute callee.
 For indirect calls, the callee is of !llvm.ptr type and is stored as the first value in callee_operands.
-If the callee is a variadic function, then the callee_type attribute must carry the function type.
-The trailing type list contains the optional indirect callee type and the MLIR function type, which differs from the LLVM function type that uses a explicit void type to model functions that do not return a value.
+If and only if the callee is a variadic function, the var_callee_type attribute must carry the variadic LLVM function type.
+The trailing type list contains the optional indirect callee type and the MLIR function type, which differs from the LLVM function type that uses an explicit void type to model functions that do not return a value.

 Examples: